 strategies yields the best chance of winning the prize, we should play

 each strategy many, many times and keep a record of the outcomes.
 Let

 us suppose that the prize is actually hidden behind door A, as shown in

 the figure below.
 Remember that Monty must show us one of the doors

 without a prize behind it.

-Alternatively, students may use the Adjustable Spinner applet.
+Alternatively, students may use the Adjustable Spinner interactive.

 Let's walk through a simulation of each strategy.

 - Suppose that the spinner lands on door B. What does Monty do?
 (Shows you door C) What do you do?
 (Stick) Do you win or lose?

 - Suppose that the spinner lands on door C. What does Monty do?
 (Shows you door B) What do you do?
 (Stick) Do you win or lose?